Coffee production in Vietnam: History

 It is believed that the coffee plant was first introduced to Vietnam in 1857 by French missionaries, but the first coffee plantations were only set up in 1888 at the Ninh Bình and Quảng Bình provinces of Tonkin.
 Early coffee production was mainly of the Arabica variety.

 The height of coffee production occurred in the early 20th century as small-scale production increasingly shifted towards commercial plantations.
 In the 1920s, the French decided to open coffee production zones in parts of the Central Highlands, mainly in Đắk Lắk Province.
 An estimated total of 1,500 tons of coffee was produced for export each year by 1930; that amount increased to 2,000 tons per year by 1940.
 The first instant coffee plant, Coronel Coffee Plant, was established in Biên Hòa, Đồng Nai Province in 1969, with a production capacity of 80 tons per year.

 The Vietnam War disrupted production of coffee in the Buôn Ma Thuột region, the plateau on which the industry was centered.
 Although seldom involved in conflict, the area was a crossroads between North and South and was largely depopulated.
 After the North Vietnamese victory, the industry, like most agriculture, was collectivized, limiting private enterprise and resulting in low production.

 Following Đổi mới reforms in 1986, privately owned enterprise was once again permitted, resulting in a surge of growth in the industry.

 Cooperation between growers, producers and government resulted in branding finished coffees and exporting products for retail.
-However, by the late 1970s, economic and social reforms led to labour shortages in the Central Highlands thus creating opportunities for migration into these less populated regions, compared to overpopulated and poverty experienced in the lowland areas.
+However, by the late 1970s, economic and social reforms led to labour shortages in the Central Highlands, thus creating opportunities for migration into these less populated regions, compared to the overpopulation and poverty experienced in the lowland areas.
 It is likely that between four and five million people migrated to the Central Highlands after 1975.